-To investigate the effect of our pixel-level relation learning on spatial attentions, we visualize the initial spatial attention weights $\mathbf{v}_i^{(0us)}$ and refined spatial attention weights $\mathbf{v}_i^{(s)}$ for several AUs of an example image in Figure~\ref{fig:refine_attention}.
-It can be seen that the refined spatial attentions are smoother with small isolated regions being removed.
-Taking AU 2 as an example, the noisy attentions in the regions of cheeks, profiles, and mouth are significantly reduced, and the correct attentions in the region of brow are preserved.
-Moreover, the useless attentions in the background are removed, as shown in the AUs 2, 15, and 24.
-Thus our pixel-level relation learning is beneficial for capturing more accurate attentions and extracting more relevant local features.
+To investigate the effect of our proposed pixel-level relation learning on spatial attentions, we visualize the initial spatial attention weight $\mathbf{v}_i^{(0s)}$ and refined spatial attention weight $\mathbf{v}_i^{(s)}$ for several AUs of the example sad face in Fig.~\ref{fig:refine_attention}.
+It can be seen that the spatial attention weights are refined with the attentions in irrelevant regions removed.
+Taking AU 2 (outer brows raise) as an example, the noisy attentions in the regions of facial contour and background are significantly reduced, and the correct attentions in the region of brow are preserved.
+Thus our proposed pixel-level relation learning is beneficial for capturing more accurate spatial attentions and extracting more relevant local features.